tanzilahmedbd/Bdcoin/README.md

-Get your daily Zeta bonus
+Get your daily bdcoin bonus

-Buy, swap to, or hold Zeta and you'll get a daily bonus in your Blockchain.com Account.
+Buy, swap to, or hold bdcoin and you'll get a daily bonus in your Blockchain.com Account.